Martyx00/VulnFanatic/README.md

 # VulnFanatic (v2.0)
 Author: **Martin Petran**

-_Assistant plugin for vulnerability research._
+_Binary Ninja assistant plugin for vulnerability research._

 ## Description:
 This plugin aims to assist during the vulnerability research process by providing a full tracing of sources of parameters to selected functions.
 It also provides a scanning capability which uses the function tracer and applies several rules to detect potentially dangerous function calls.